FctsFxns/schultzen-web/_works/limbic-love.md

 A self published comicbook was released in a limited edition. "**One day at the studio**" is a talk of 3 female artists during a coffee break about traumatic childhood memories.

-The mural work "**Enlightning**", was a site specific collage for the exhibition of "[I don't believe in you but I believe in love](https://www.youtube.com/watch?v=bMX2NIgh4kQ)" at Galería Fidel Balaguer
+The mural work "**Enlightning**", was a site specific collage for the exhibition of "[I don't believe in you but I believe in love](https://www.youtube.com/watch?v=bMX2NIgh4kQ)" at Galería Fidel Balaguer.

 ![image](/media/images/chatroulette.jpg)
 ![image](/media/images/OneDayAtTheStudio.jpg)